OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 .. __: http://sourceforge.net/projects/numpy/files/

-On **Mac OS X**, make sure to install *Xcode*.
-It's included on the OS X install disk, and installing it will give you access to *gcc*.
+On **Mac OS X**, make sure to install Xcode.
+It's included on the OS X install disk, and installing it will give you access to gcc.
 You can also download a newer version from Apple, but you'll have to fill out a (free) registration to do it.

 If you're running **Snow Leopard**, you'll need to install a version of Python 2.6 from